 There are so many unseen suffers of PTSD, who are in the grip of its debilitating effects.
 It is easy to assume that it is something which only military veterans suffer with, the reality of PTSD is actually very different.
 I have helped and supported not only those who have not only been in an exaggerated and prolonged combat environment but also those who have endured trauma-related illness from accidents, longer-term abusive relationships.
 As within any working, home or personal life, there is an amount of stress that can come into it.
 From feeling overloaded with work emails to working on the front line within a crisis setting on a daily basis, the plain and simple truth is that we simply cannot avoid stress.
 It is never about avoiding it, it is about knowing how to deal and cope with it.
 Basically, we all possess the same brain, but the thoughts both conscious and subconscious we run our different and these different thoughts allow us to perceive the world differently.
-Within my work with both Combat Veterans and emergency service workers, I help them to deal with the past in a manner that both calms and relaxes them, so they can let go of those traumas and also empower them so they are able to deal with real life both back at home and within the work environment.
+Within my work with veterans, I help them to deal with the past in a manner that both calms and relaxes them, so they can let go of those traumas and also empower them so they are able to deal with real life both back at home and within the work environment.

 TRAUMA-RELATED ISSUES: It is possible to suffer from PTSD or similar symptoms due to traumatic accidents, working within a non-combat crisis setting or even a sudden and unexpected change to your lifestyle.
 For example the loss of a valued friendship, a relationship of work position coming to an unexpected.
 The problem is that we do not always recognise that we are suffering from these symptoms and think that our emotional state may just be down to loss or low mood.
 Trauma can come in many states and underplaying the effects of prolonged stress or sudden shocks to our system, can prove detrimental to our long term mental and emotional health.
 There is no right or wrong way to define something traumatic.
 If an experience has left you in a poor emotional state, no matter what this experience was then you are experiencing emotional trauma related issues.
 We often shy away from dealing with these issues, as we won`t always accept the fact the there are still poor or negative associations from something which we have experienced.
 These associations can also lay hidden deep within our subconscious and it is not until something triggers them that we realise that we have shut them away or buried them, but still not dealt with them.
 It is only when we deal with these traumas that we can safely let them go and know that we will be free of their effects without fear of them resurfacing again.